martinheidegger/2021-advent-calendar/article_en.md

 We want to make sure that even with `n` items created the chance for a collision needs to be really, really low.
 10<sup>-6</sup> is a very low chance **one** collision may occur.

-Below you see the [table that can be found on wikipedia](https://en.wikipedia.org/wiki/Birthday_attack#Mathematics), highlighting the number we are looking for:
+Below you see the [table that can be found on wikipedia](https://en.wikipedia.org/wiki/Birthday_attack#Mathematics).
+I highlighted the number we are looking for:

 | byte | H | p=10<sup>−18</sup> | p=10<sup>−15</sup> | p=10<sup>−12</sup> | p=10<sup>−9</sup> | p=10<sup>−6</sup> | p=0.1% | p=1% | p=25% | p=50% | p=75% |
 |------|----------------------|------------------------------------------------------|-------|-------|-------|------|------|------|----|-----|-----|-----|